isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 parameters to control statistics default sample limits:

-- ``statistic-default-sample-count`` - determines the default maximum number of samples which will be kept.
-The special value of zero means to use a default maximum age.
+- ``statistic-default-sample-count`` - determines the default maximum number of samples which are kept.
+The special value of zero indicates that a default maximum age should be used.

-- ``statistic-default-sample-age`` - determines the default maximum age in seconds of samples which will be kept.
+- ``statistic-default-sample-age`` - determines the default maximum age in seconds of samples which are kept.

-For instance to reduce the statistic keeping overhead you can set the default maximum sample count to 1 so only one sample will be kept by:
+For instance, to reduce the statistic keeping overhead, set the default maximum sample count to 1 so only one sample is kept:

 ::